 We want to define a set of predicates to handle dynamic object attributes.
-We need public predicates to set, get, and delete attributes, and a private dynamic predicate to store the attributes values.
-Let us name these predicates set_attribute/2 and get_attribute/2, for getting and setting an attribute value, del_attribute/2 and del_attributes/2, for deleting attributes, and attribute/2, for storing the attributes values.
+We need public predicates to set, get, and delete attributes, and a private dynamic predicate to store the attribute values.
+Let us name these predicates set\attribute/2 and get\attribute/2, for getting and setting an attribute value, del\attribute/2 and del\attributes/2, for deleting attributes, and attribute\/2, for storing the attributes values.